 One of the biggest causes of soil erosion is the wind, the weather, and water.
 Wind disperses topsoil, and a strong gale can move even large amounts of soil away from where it’s needed.

 Tiny soil particles can dissolve in water, and larger particles get swept away, turned into mud, or added to the river basin as sediment.
 A flash flood can relocate vast amounts of soil, as well as ruining the land beneath it.

 Weather patterns and the hydrological cycle are continually changing and are significant factors.

 Soil is frequently under pressure from gravity.
 It gets pulled down hills and riverbanks, either incrementally or as part of a natural disaster, such as a landslide.

 Water is also subject to Earth’s gravity and gets moved around, over, and under the soil.
-Rocks and boulders, picked up by water or ice, scrape along the ground, helping to erode it.

 Several human activities impact soil erosion, including: